Account based marketing (ABM), first coined by ITSMA in 2004, is a marketing approach designed for a specific account or group of accounts.

 Most account based marketing service providers use a mix of both solutions (software and tools) for their campaigns.

-With ABM software, companies can launch campaigns and track engagement.
-However, software still requires marketing teams to execute the campaigns, create assets and make adjustments.
+With account marketing software, companies can launch campaigns and track engagement.
+However, account based marketing software still requires marketing teams to execute the campaigns, create assets, make adjustments, and know how to use account based marketing tools.

 This can take up a substantial portion of a team’s schedule.
 And if marketers are struggling, deciding to bring the ABM campaign in-house might not be the best idea.